 -giving perfection the middle finger

--discovering finds like this and feeling like you are living in an alternate universe
+-discovering treasures like this and feeling as if you’re living in a parallel universe

 -rabbit holes (not literal ones, figurative ones)

--intently reading something and saying YES! out loud to no one.
+-intently reading something and exclaiming YES! out loud to no one.

--finding a TikTok in my feed from Ella talking about me saying, “she didn’t think she looked good but I think she looks beautiful.”
+-discovering a TikTok on my feed from Ella talking about me saying, “she didn’t think she looked good but I think she looks beautiful.”

--singing in the car at the top of your lungs
+-singing at the top of my lungs in the car

 -discovering that a “menopause specialist,” is a “thing”

--realizing that there are some days in the week I don’t watch any television because I have been writing and listening to music in place of it and the feeling of peace that brings me.
+-realizing that there are some days in the week I don’t watch any television because I’ve been writing and listening to music instead.

 -hearing laughter coming from down the hall

--seeing my friends and family receiving the vaccine in my feeds
+-seeing friends and family in my feeds receiving the vaccine

 -that I finally conquered the dreaded Block Editor